theochem/horton/doc/user_ap1rog.rst

 The water molecule (a minimum input example)
 --------------------------------------------

-This is a basic example on how to perform an orbital-optimized AP1roG calculation in Horton.
+This is a basic example on how to perform an orbital-optimized AP1roG calculation in HORTON.
 This script performs an orbital-optimized AP1roG calculation on the water molecule using the cc-pVDZ basis set and RHF orbitals as initial orbitals.

 .. literalinclude:: ../data/examples/ap1rog/water_minimal.py
     :caption: data/examples/ap1rog/water_minimal.py